dawidkotarba/interview_questions/java.md

 - How is item retrieved when get() is called.
 - Where are nulls stored in HashMap ( with index )?
 - What data structure is HashMap build upon?
+- What are optimisations for storing items in HashMap? (i.e. LinkedList becomes a Tree if object has Comparable implemented)
 - Describe what rehashing is and when it occurs.
 - What data retrieval speed you would get from JDK 7 HashMap if someone implemented malicious hashcode that returns same value for all items put to map.
 Would such thing even work?
 If yes why if no why?
 What about JDK 8+ ?
 - Does Java HashMap support perfect hashing?